ajmarrocco/Anthony-Marrocco-urban-octo-telegram/README.md

 I added header, nav, section, aside, and footer semantic elements in place of the div element so it is easier for the search engine and more accessible.

-I changed div class="header" to just header and div class="footer" to just footer
+I changed div class="header" to just the element, header and div class="footer" to just the element, footer.

 This lead to some changes in the style.css file:

--The header div, header div ul, and header div ul li CSS selectors to header nav, header nav ul, and header nav ul li in the style.css file so the styles would remain.
+-The header div, header div ul, and header div ul li CSS selectors change to header nav, header nav ul, and header nav ul li in the style.css file so the styles would remain.

 ![changing-div-to-nav](assets/images/changing-div-to-nav.jpg)